-Credit risk on investment security - The Brokerage Firm has developed and implemented an institutional internal and robust tool for measuring and controlling the credit risk of its various portfolio segments of money market.
+Credit risk on financial instruments

+The Brokerage Firm has developed and implemented an institutional internal and robust tool for measuring and controlling the credit risk of its various portfolio segments of money market.
 This methodology allows estimating expected and unexpected losses through measurements of the probability of occurrence of credit events.

 Particularly, credit risk associated to money market positions derived from the holding of securities and corresponds to the expected loss that represents an estimate of the impact on the portfolio value due to non-compliance or downgrading in instruments or portfolio ratings, and additionally loss severity scenarios are performed.

-The unexpected loss is a measurement of dispersion around to the expected loss, which is calculated in an institutional tool.
-At the closing of December 2018 and 2017, the expected and unexpected loss of the financial instrument of the Brokerage Firm is as follows:
+Likewise, the unexpected loss is a measure of dispersion around the expected loss and represents the necessary economic capital in the event of a large adverse event that impacts the portfolio.

+At the closing of December 2019 and 2018, the expected and unexpected loss of the financial instrument of the Brokerage Firm is as follows:

-2018 2017
+2019 2019

 December 1 Average 1 December 2

-Expected loss 0.02% 0.02% 0.004%
+Expected loss 0.02% 0.02% 0.02%

-Unexpected loss 0.00% 0.01% 1.67%
+Unexpected loss 0.00% 0.01% 0.00%

-1 Calculation includes trading securities, excludes direct sales and value date sales.
+1/ Calculation includes trading securities, excludes direct sales and value date sales.